JEPSEN

 Bufstream fixed this issue in version 0.1.3-rc.6, and we have not observed it since.

 Version 0.1.2 exhibited frequent write loss.
 Records written as a part of a committed transaction could vanish, never to be seen again.
 Readers would simply skip over those records as if they had never existed.
 For example, consider this test run.
 In just 100 seconds and 6,761 write transactions, 240 records written by committed transactions were lost.
-Key 5
+Key 5, for instance, had a successful write of value 141:

 :f :send,